MetaMask/slip44/README.md

 ### Building

-To fetch the current SLIP-44 specification and re-generate the exported data, run `yarn build`.
+To fetch the current SLIP-44 specification and re-generate the exported data, run `yarn rebuild`.

+Note that the `yarn build` command simply rebuilds the JSON file from the raw Markdown committed to this repository.
+`yarn rebuild` re-fetches the markdown (via `yarn fetch`) and then runs `yarn build`.

 ### Testing and Linting